Bhanupriya-art/CSE408-Coursera-Answers/README.md

 ## Week 1:- Problem Set 1

-### For the problem set 1 you need to go the Dynamic Programming, Greedy Algorithms Folder in that folder there is a file named "Problem Set 1.py".
+### For the problem set 1 you need to go the Dynamic Programming, Greedy Algorithms Folder in that folder go to Week 1 Folder then there there is a file named "Problem Set 1.py".
 In that file there are question and the code blocks in which some code is written you can directly copy paste the code accordingly.<br><br>

-Dynamic Programming, Greedy Algorithms Folder -> Open Problem Set 1.py -> Then in Problem Set 1 module click on Launch Lab -> Then Copy & Paste code accordingly -> Then Submit your assignment.
+Dynamic Programming, Greedy Algorithms Folder -> Week 1 -> Open Problem Set 1.py -> Then in Problem Set 1 module click on Launch Lab -> Then Copy & Paste code accordingly -> Then Submit your assignment.

 ## Week 2:- Rod Cutting Problem and Recurrence (Practice Quiz)